Central European University: Academics

+Admission

+In 2025/26, the acceptance rate of the university was 41.9%.
 As of 2019, 1217 students were enrolled in the university, of which 962 were international students, making the student body the fourth most international in the world.
-CEU offers doctoral programmes in thirteen different subjects and master's programmes in thirty-seven different subjects, in addition to three interdisciplinary bachelor's programmes.
-All programmes at CEU have a heavy research focus, and all courses are delivered in small, seminar-style classes, emphasising the low student-faculty ratio.
+CEU offers doctoral programmes in 13 different subjects and master's programmes in 37 different subjects, in addition to 3 interdisciplinary bachelor's programmes.
+All programmes at CEU have a heavy research focus, and all courses are delivered in small, seminar-style classes, emphasising a low student-faculty ratio of 7 to 1.

 Rankings

+The university is considered elite and prestigious.
 Until the 2019–2020 academic year, CEU was exclusively a postgraduate university and therefore not eligible for general world university rankings.
-However, two new bachelor's degree programs were introduced in the 2020–2021 academic year and this should soon be reflected in new ranking tables.
+Two new bachelor's degree programs were introduced in the 2020–2021 academic year.

 Regardless of this limitation due to the intentionally small size and specialised nature of the university, CEU has consistently performed well in subject rankings produced by various publishers.
+CEU has particular strength in disciplines such as political science, international relations, philosophy, history, and public policy, among others.

-The Economics department of the university was recently ranked eighth in Europe by the European Research Council (ERC), based on research excellence.
+In 2014, the university's Economics department was ranked 8th in Europe by the European Research Council (ERC), based on research excellence.
+Of the three European Research Council Starting Investigator Grant that came to Hungary two were awarded to CEU faculty.

 CEU's Department of Legal Studies was ranked first in Central Europe by the Czech newspaper, Lidové noviny.
 The survey included Austrian, Czech, German, Hungarian, Polish, and Slovak universities.

-Of the three that came to Hungary two were awarded to CEU faculty.

 Accreditation

 CEU is organized as an American-style institution, governed by a board of trustees, with a charter from the Board of Regents of the University of the State of New York, for and on behalf of the New York State Education Department.
 In the United States, CEU is accredited by the Middle States Commission on Higher Education.
 In Hungary, CEU is officially recognized as a privately maintained and operated university.
 The university was accredited by the Hungarian Accreditation Committee in 2004.
 In Austria, CEU is recognized as a private higher education institution, pursuant to section 7 of the Decree on Accreditation of Private Universities (PU-AkkVO).
 Central European University Private University (CEU PU) is accredited by the Agency for Quality Assurance and Accreditation Austria.